notepad-plus-plus/npp-usermanual/content/docs/session.md

     - **Open Workspace**: close the existing Workspace (if one is open for this Project Panel) and open the selected Workspace file.
     - **Reload Workspace**: re-read the XML file for the active Workspace (it may have been edited externally).
     - **Save**: save any changes in the Projects, files, and Folders of the active Workspace configuration.
-    - **Save As**: save the active Workspace in a new Windows filesystem location.
+    - **Save As**: save the active Workspace in a new Windows filesystem location, while still leaving the old Workspace file under the old name.
+(Example: if your active Workspace is `one.wkspc` and you **Save As** `two.wkspc`, then `one.wkspc` will still exist, but the active Workspace will be `two.wkspc`.)
-    - **Save As Copy**: save the active Workspace in a new Windows filesystem location, keeping the old Workspace file as well.
+    - **Save a Copy As**: save the active Workspace in a new Windows filesystem location, keeping the old Workspace file as well.
+(Example: if your active Workspace is `one.wkspc` and you **Save a Copy As** `two.wkspc`, then `one.wkspc` will still exist and be active, but there will also be a `two.wkspc` saved but not open.)
     - **Add New Project**: add a new Project container to the active Workspace.
 - On a Project entry:
     - **Move Up / Move Down**: reorder the selected Project relative to other Projects in the Workspace.